ExtensityAI/symbolicai/README.md

 <img src="https://raw.githubusercontent.com/Xpitfire/botdynamics/main/assets/images/img7.png" width="720px">

-As shown in the figure above, we can think of it as shifting a probability mass from an input stream towards an output stream, in a contextualize manner.
-With proper designed conditions and expressions, we can also validate and steer the behavior towards our desired outcome, or repeat expressions that failed to fulfil our requirements.
-Our approach is to define a set of `fuzzy` operations that manipulate our data stream and conditions the LLMs.
-In essence, we consider all objects as symbols, and we can create operations that manipulate these symbols and generate new symbols.
+As shown in the figure above, one can think of it as shifting a probability mass from an input stream towards an output stream, in a contextualized manner.
+With properly designed conditions and expressions, one can also validate and steer the behavior towards a desired outcome, or repeat expressions that failed to fulfil the requirements.
+Our approach is to define a set of `fuzzy` operations that manipulate the data stream and conditions the LLMs.
+In essence, we consider all objects as symbols, and create operations that manipulate existing or generate new symbols.
 Each symbol can be interpreted as a statement.
 Multiple statements can be combined to form a logical expression.

 Therefore, by chaining statements together we can build causal relationships and computations, instead of relying only on inductive approaches.
 Consequently, the outlook towards an updated computational stack resembles a neuro-symbolic computation engine at its core and, in combination with established frameworks, enables new applications.